samzimpfer/Lost-And-Found/README.md

 FUTURE PLANS: I would ultimately like to transform this website into a mobile app.
 I plan on redesigning the frontend using some sort of framework, potentially React.
 I will also store data on a platform other than SQLite in the final version of this project.
 This will be something I distribute to college campuses, and the first layer of secuirty will be logging in with a valid student ID.

+STATUS:
+Made new branch to start implementing React within